What is a Direct Cost?

 Direct costs take many shapes and forms in accounting and managerial discussions.
 Some examples of direct costs can include the parts and labor needed to build a smartphone or the equipment needed for an assembly line.

-In such an instance, the costs can directly be attributed to the manufacture and assembly of the electronic device.
-It is, of course, under the condition that the labor and parts – as well as assembly lines being utilized – are exclusively for the manufacture of that smartphone device.
+In such an instance, the costs must be directly attributed to the manufacture and assembly of the electronic device.

 Direct costs are easily traceable to the project or product that they are attributed to.
 Thus, they are often charged to the product on an item-by-item basis.
 It makes direct costs easy to categorize and examine for accountants and business professionals alike.